resthub/resthub-js/src/documentation/controller.rst

 Select an existing DOM node (the one with id 'myDiv' in the example), and apply the desired controller on it.

-The name of the jQuery plugin is the name of your controller, without the 'Controller' stuff, all in lowercase, with _ separating words.
+The name of the jQuery plugin is the name of your controller, without the 'Controller' part, all in lowercase, with _ separating words.

 Parameters passed to the controller plugin are usable in the init() method.

-Adds template interraction
+Add template interaction
 --------------------------

 Now we want to add some interactivity: let's plug a jQuery-UI button widget::